 Standown Park have multiple fundraising events throughout the year to raise funds for the Push to the Bush venture.
 During our trip we may run raffles and any funds raised go to Angel Flight, Royal Flying Doctor and the participating Schools.
 In 2017 we were able to give every child a new backpack, water bottle and other items which are a direct result of the generosity of the people who support our events.

 In 2018 a wonderful group on craft Partners of Veterans made 80 tiny care bears which we took out to the children of Jericho, Augathella and Muttaburra schools.
 They were so gratefully received by the children many of them just carried them with them where ever they went.
 Thank you to Maureen Rays for organising the special bears.
 Maureen also organised a bear for each of the students at Jundah school in 2019.

 We leave Standown Park on 15th April.
 Some people leave with us but most do their own thing.
-Everyone is welcome to tag along or just meet along the way or at the designated town/s.
+Everyone is welcome to tag along or meet up along the way or at the designated town/s.
 You don’t have to be military.
 The people of the west just enjoy visitors and as we try to buy most items in the town , we give a bit back to them that way.

 If you are interested, give Pam or Rod a call 07 5486 5144, and you will be put on the list to be contacted once the new school principals of the chosen towns are contacted.
 We don’t go out there to take over, but to join in the towns activity.
 Call us .